Your cookie preferences

 Need a PAC code too?

-As indicated above, if you’re switching networks unlocking your phone with a PUK is only half the story.
-If you want to transfer your number to the network you’re joining, you’re also going to need a PAC Code.
+As indicated above, unlocking your phone with a PUK is only half the story if you're switching networks.
+If you want to transfer your number to the new network, you’ll also need a PAC Code.

 Not sure how to get one?
 No fear.
 We can help you with that.
 Just head to our guide to transferring your number for all the help you need.